gridaphobe/research-exam/slides.md

 . . .

 ## Enables *gradual verification*
-1. write high-level spec as refinement type
+1. Write high-level spec as refinement type
-2. immediate gratification from comprehensive test-suite
+2. Immediate gratification from comprehensive test-suite
-3. once design has settled, add hints / inductive invariants to allow verification
+3. Once design has settled, add hints / inductive invariants to allow verification

 # Target
-- generates tests from refinement types via *query-decode-check* loop
+- Generates tests from refinement types via *query-decode-check* loop
-  1. translate input types into SMT **query**
+  1. Translate input types into SMT **query**
-  2. **decode** SMT model into concrete values
+  2. **Decode** SMT model into concrete values
-  3. run function and **check** that result inhabits output type
+  3. Run function and **check** that result inhabits output type

 . . .

-- exhaustively checks all inputs up to a given depth-bound
+- Exhaustively checks all inputs up to a given depth-bound
-    - like SmallCheck with a smarter generator
+- Like SmallCheck with a smarter generator

 # Primitive Types: Query